g-plane/blog/README.md

 ## License

-The source code is under Apache-2.0 and the posts are under CC BY-SA 4.0.
+The source code is under MIT and the posts are under CC BY-SA 4.0.

 Copyright © 2016-present Pig Fang